David-EstradaSD/MovieApp_React/README.md

 # MovieApp_React  ( _Star Wars Films_ )

 ### Overview
 _MovieApp_React_ is my first React app that I connected to a database.
-Technically, I used a web REST API ( not an actual DB ) for simplicity.
+Initially, I used a web REST API ( [Star Wars API](https://swapi.dev/) ) for simplicity.
+Then, I used [Google Firebase](https://firebase.google.com/) to perform CRUD functionality with a database.
 I built this for fun while teaching myself React.

 ### Technologies
 * JavaScript, React